 Another important free speech case to note is Hazelwood School Dist. v.
 Kulmeier, 484 U.S. 260, 108 S.Ct.
 562 (1988).
 In Hazelwood the United States Supreme Court ruled that school officials may regulate content of articles in school newspaper as school-sponsored expressive activity.
-But – this is not true in Iowa.
-Shortly after Hazelwood was decided, the Iowa Legislature enacted Iowa Code section 280.22, student exercise of free expression, giving public school students in Iowa the right to exercise freedom of speech, including the right of expression in official school publications, as long as the students do not express, publish, or distribute any of the following:
+However, in Iowa shortly after Hazelwood was decided, the Iowa Legislature enacted Iowa Code section 280.22, which expressly provides for student exercise of free expression and gives public school students in Iowa the right to exercise freedom of speech, including the right of expression in official school publications, as long as the students do not express, publish, or distribute any of the following:

-- Materials that are libelous or slanderous under chapter 659.
+- Materials which are libelous or slanderous under chapter 659.

-- Materials that encourage students to do any of the following:
+- Materials which encourage students to do any of the following: